-JWU grad Josef Desimone rarely gets to cook.
-He’s too busy developing cafés for Facebook’s 25 offices around the world — and leading an ever-growing team that prepares 7,000+ meals every weekday.
+JWU grad Josef Desimone rarely got to cook.
+He was too busy developing cafés for Facebook’s 25 offices around the world — and leading an ever-growing team that prepared 7,000+ meals every weekday.

 Josef’s challenge?
 To create meals:

 “We try not to cycle the same thing.
 If it’s Cuban for lunch, it’s Vietnamese for dinner.
 The next day it will be French bistro.”